 Ways to alleviate healthcare challenges

-- Ensure your employees are aware of company policy regarding healthcare benefits and feel comfortable discussing this information with HR representatives - this may affect how they show up at work.
+- Ensure your employees know company policy regarding healthcare benefits and feel comfortable discussing this information with HR representatives - this may affect how they show up at work.

 - Ensure there is diverse representation on your HR team to support your employees (i.e., having a Latinx HR representative may help Latinx employees feel more comfortable discussing healthcare questions or concerns that are more prevalent in the Latinx community.)
-If you don’t, a few things you can do are: (1) proactively increasing the recruitment of candidates from underrepresented backgrounds at fairs, (2) posting job positions on websites geared towards the recruitment of talent from underrepresented backgrounds, and (3) consulting with recruiting firms focused specifically on historically underrepresented talent.
+If you don’t, a few things you can do are: (1) proactively increase the recruitment of candidates from underrepresented backgrounds at fairs, (2) post job positions on websites geared towards the recruitment of talent from underrepresented backgrounds, and (3) consult with recruiting firms focused specifically on historically underrepresented talent.

 - Acknowledge that your WOC employees may not be showing up as their full selves in the workplace due to structural inequalities in healthcare.
 Creating a safe and inclusive workforce will be even more critical during this time.
 A few examples of how to tactically do this: Avoid biased healthcare news resources, share facts and accurate information from reputable sources that recognize the various experiences, and actively challenge bias and stereotypes in the workplace.